Talkasi/bmstu-iu7-C/lab_04_04_01/func_tests/readme.md

 - Real number in the scientific form, with digits before the point and sign;
 - Simple real number with a sign, without digits before the point;
 - Simple real number with a sign, digits before the point;
-- Real number with ',' as a seporator;
+- Real number with ',' as a separator;
 - Wrong scientific form: there are digits only before the point;
 - There is no number in a line;
 - There are several numbers in a line;